romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 <img src="cabo-ortegal/fieldguide_figures/geological-setting.jpg"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_geological-setting**. **a.** Map of the Variscan Orogen in Western and Central Europe prior to Mesozoic times, showing the location of the NW Iberian complexes and other European Variscides.
 Adapted from Franke (1989), Lefort (1989), Newman and Max (1989) and Martínez-Catalán (2011).
 Note that the northern front of the orogen (Laurussian realm, in brown), is clearly delineated, particularly from Germany to England and in the SW of the Iberian Peninsula, where the South Portuguese Zone is interpreted as a detached Laurussian terrane.
-In contrast, the S front of the orogen (Gondwanan realm, in yellow and green), has been significantly reworked in the Cenozoic by the Alpine orogeny, partly hindering the correlation of pre-Mesozoic terranes across Europe. **b.** Map of the pre-Mesozoic outcrops of the Iberian Peninsula among which the Iberian Massif is the largest. **c.** Classical tectonic zonation of the Iberian Massif highlighting the allochthonous complexes (in dark green) of the *Galicia-Trás-os-Montes Zone* (GTMZ), which include the Cabo Ortegal Complex.
+In contrast, the S front of the orogen (Gondwanan realm, in yellow, green and blue), has been significantly reworked in the Cenozoic by the Alpine orogeny, partly hindering the correlation of pre-Mesozoic terranes across Europe. **b.** Map of the pre-Mesozoic outcrops of the Iberian Peninsula among which the Iberian Massif is the largest. **c.** Classical tectonic zonation of the Iberian Massif highlighting the allochthonous complexes (in dark green) of the *Galicia-Trás-os-Montes Zone* (GTMZ), which include the Cabo Ortegal Complex.
 Based on Simancas (2019).

 In the geology of the Iberian Peninsula, the Cabo Ortegal Complex forms part of the Iberian Massif, the largest exposure of pre-Mesozoic rocks in continental Europe (**Fig_geological-setting_b**), which here defines an orogen-scale fold (_i.e._ orocline) with the foreland fold-and-thrust belt at its core.
-It is more specifically part of the so-called Allochthonous Complexes of the *Galicia-Trás-os-Montes Zone* (GTMZ; Farias _et al._, 1987), which include Cabo Ortegal, Malpica-Tuy and Órdenes in NW Spain, Bragança and Morais in Portuga (**Fig_geological-setting_c**).
+It is more specifically part of the so-called Allochthonous Complexes of the *Galicia-Trás-os-Montes Zone* (GTMZ; Farias _et al._, 1987), which include Cabo Ortegal, Malpica-Tuy and Órdenes in NW Spain, Bragança and Morais in Portugal (**Fig_geological-setting_c**).
 These complexes consist of various metamorphic units representing peri-Gondwanan terranes accreted to the Gondwanan margin during the Variscan collision.

 The Cabo Ortegal Complex stands out among the Allochthonous Complexes of the GTMZ for preserving the most complete section and best outcrops of high-pressure (HP), high-temperature (HT) metamorphic rocks.
 It consists of two main tectonic units referred to as the Upper and Lower Tectonic Units (**Fig_map-Cabo-Ortegal**), distinguished by their metamorphic grade (Marcos _et al._, 2002; Arenas _et al._, 2014a).
 These units are mostly correlated with the subdivisions of the other allochthonous complexes of NW Iberia and some of the European Variscides (_e.g._, Martínez Catalán _et al._, 2020)